-Each semester, there are between 160-180 students registered with Disability Services.
-The students served experience a wide-range of disabilities and 90% of them are in good academic standing.
-Students with disabilities at NMU are studying abroad, NCAA athletes, RAs in the residence halls, working on and off campus jobs, involved with student leadership opportunities on campus and involved with their communities.
-Their disabilities are a part of who they are, but do not define them.
+Each semester, there are over 300 students registered with Disability Services.
+The students served to experience a wide range of disabilities and 90% of them are in good academic standing.
+Students with disabilities at NMU are studying abroad, NCAA athletes, RAs in the residence halls, working on and off-campus jobs, involved with student leadership opportunities on campus, and involved with their communities.
+Their disabilities are a part of who they are but do not define them.
 They are individuals.

 The following are some tips for general awareness and disability etiquette:

 - Legally, students are not required to disclose the nature of their disability and faculty cannot ask a student if he/she has a disability.

 - If a disability is suspected, ask the student about their strengths and challenges and if they had any academic adjustments in high school.
 It would be appropriate to say something like, “I can see you know the material, but your test scores don't reflect your comprehension of the subject?”